mrpancakes/employee-tracker/README.md

 * View All Departments
 * View All Roles
 * View All Employees By Department
-* View All Employee by Manager
+* View All Employees by Manager
 * Add New Employee
 * Add New Department
 * Add New Role